joelhawksley/identity/components/slides.md

 # [fit] Testing

-^ is tested efficiently in isolation
+^ is tested thoroughly in isolation

 ---